marcjimz/azure-dai-infra/synapse/README.md

 chmod +x ../deploy.sh
 ../deploy.sh ResourceGroupName="$RESOURCE_GROUP" name="$WORKSPACE_NAME" sqlAdministratorLogin="$SQL_USERNAME" sqlAdministratorPassword="$SQL_PASSWORD" defaultDataLakeStorageAccountName="$STORAGE_ACCOUNT_NAME"
 ```

+Work through any validation errors that come up from the deployment utility.

 6. Additional permissions are required.
 The attached script can be used to add a user to the contributor role of the workspace.
 Assign other users the appropriate **[Synapse RBAC roles](security/synapse-workspace-synapse-rbac-roles.md)** using Synapse Studio (via the UI).